Theodore H. Berlin: Education and career

-Berlin graduated in 1939 with B.S. in chemical engineering from Cooper Union.
+Berlin graduated in 1939 with a B.S. in chemical engineering from Cooper Union.
 He graduated in 1940 with M.S. and in 1944 with Ph.D. from the University of Michigan.
-His thesis advisor was Kasimir Fajans.
+His thesis advisor was Kazimierz Fajans.

 He was a research physicist from 1944 to 1946 at the University of Michigan, a lecturer from 1946 to 1947 at Johns Hopkins University, and an associate professor from 1948 to 1949 at Northwestern University.
 At Johns Hopkins University he was from 1949 to 1954 an associate professor and from 1955 to 1961 a full professor.
 As a Guggenheim Fellow for the academic year 1952–1953, he was at the Institute for Advanced Study on leave of absence from Johns Hopkins.
-From 1961 until his death from a heart attack in 1962 he was a full professor at The Rockefeller University.
+From 1961 until his death from a heart attack in 1962, he was a full professor at the Rockefeller University.

 Berlin was a Fellow of the American Physical Society.
 He was an associate editor for the Journal of Chemical Physics, Physical Review, and Physical Review Letters.
 He was appointed to the editorial board of The Physics of Fluids, starting on 1 January 1962.
 His doctoral students include Louis Witten.